Site Logo Site Logo

 Chemotherapy is commonly prescribed along with other treatment methods such as hormonal and targeted therapies.
 It can also be used to shrink a tumor before surgery for easier and safer removal, referred to as neoadjuvant chemotherapy.
 Most chemotherapy treatments are administered intravenously, or through an IV.

 If you receive chemotherapy, your doctor will administer it in short courses with several weeks in between to allow your normal cells to recover.
-This treatment period can be a challenging time emotionally and physically.
-It is important for you to develop a support team of family or friends that can help comfort and encourage you in this time.
+This treatment period can be a challenging time, both emotionally and physically.
+It is important for you to develop a support team of family or friends who can help comfort and encourage you during this time.

-• You may have a reduction in red blood cells.
-When drugs lower the levels of healthy blood cells, you’re more likely to get infections, bruise or bleed easily, and feel very weak and tired.
-Your healthcare team will check for low levels of blood cells.
+• Reduction in red blood cells: When chemotherapy drugs lower the levels of healthy blood cells, you’re more likely to get infections, bruise or bleed easily, and feel very weak and tired.
+Your healthcare team will check for low levels of red blood cells.
 If your levels are low, your healthcare team may stop the chemotherapy for a while or reduce the dose of the drug.
-There are also medicines that can help your body make new blood cells.
+There are also medicines that can help your body make new red blood cells.

-• You may have a reduction in white blood cells.
-A reduction in white blood cells can increase your risk of getting an infection.
-This is why it’s important to stay away from people who have a cold or flu, eat healthy meals, get your rest, and take your temperature each day.
-A rise in body temperature is usually the first sign of your white blood cells being very low, known as neutropenia.
+• Reduction in white blood cells: A reduction in white blood cells can increase your risk of getting an infection.
+This is why it’s important to avoid people who have a cold or flu, eat healthy meals, get your rest, and take your temperature each day.
+A rise in body temperature is usually the first sign that your white blood cells are low.
+When your white blood cells are low, it is called neutropenia.
 There are medications your medical oncologist can prescribe to get your white blood cells to start increasing in number again.

-• Chemotherapy may affect the cells that produce hair.
-Chemotherapy may cause hair loss.
-If you lose your hair, it will grow back after treatment, but the color and texture may be changed.
+• Hair loss: Chemotherapy can affect the cells that produce hair and may cause hair loss.
+If you lose your hair during chemotherapy, it will grow back after treatment, but the color and texture may be changed.
+Read more about hair loss during chemotherapy and head covering options in Wigs for Cancer Patients: Your Guide to Finding the Right Wig.

-• You may have changes from a different balance of cells lining your intestinal tract.
-Chemotherapy can cause a poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
-Your healthcare team can prescribe medicines and suggest other ways to help with these problems.
-For example, your healthcare team might recommend certain foods that can help you during cancer treatment.
+• Intestinal changes: Chemotherapy can disrupt the balance of cells lining your intestinal tract, leading to poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
+Your healthcare team can prescribe medicines, such as anti-nausea drugs, and suggest other ways to help with these problems.
+For example, your healthcare team might recommend you stick to eating certain foods that can help you during cancer treatment.

-• Chemotherapy may affect the nerve cells.
-Some drugs used for breast cancer can cause tingling or numbness in the hands or feet.
-This type of side effect is called peripheral neuropathy.
+• Peripheral neuropathy: Some chemotherapy drugs can affect nerve cells, causing tingling or numbness in the hands or feet.
+This side effect is called peripheral neuropathy.
 This usually goes away after treatment is over.

 Are there any lasting side effects of chemotherapy?